CossackPyra/XtremePush_Android/readme.md

 `PushListener.onPushMessage(PushMessage pm)`.

-This method will be called every time a new PushMessage will arrive.
-You can add your code to this method to handle the PushMessage in a custom way.
+This method will be called every time a new Push Message  arrives.
+You can add your own code to this method to handle the *PushMessage* in a custom way.

 <!--- ### 8.
 Adding a push notification inbox <a name="inbox"></a>